section-engineering-education/engineering-education/.github/ISSUE_TEMPLATE/kubernetes-edge-app-hackathon-registration.md

 In this edge-based hackathon, we will focus on Sections [Kubernetes Edge Interface (KEI)](https://www.section.io/docs/explanations/kei/) solution.
 KEI is a simple Kubernetes deploy process.
 [KEI](https://www.section.io/kubernetes-edge-interface/) makes many edge clusters appear as a single cluster, enabling developers to quickly and easily deploy applications across a distributed Edge.

 To participate in this hackathon, EngEd students are expected to create a true K8 app for the Edge that is deployed using the KEI process.
-Register for the Hackathon using this form.

 Review the judging criteria listed below.